styfle/Basic-Wars/readme.md

 * Added resume feature so players can continue game
 * Add a view with the instructions on how to play
 * Added sprite images (soldier, tank, plane)
+* Added popup after each successful attack (damage, isCritical, etc)
+* Attack damage is randomized...20% of attacks are critical (x2 damage)

 Beta Testing